Flaw (band)

-Flaw is an American nu metal band from Louisville, Kentucky.
-The band was formed by guitarist Jason Daunt in 1996.
+Flaw is an American nu metal band from Louisville, Kentucky, formed by guitarist Jason Daunt in 1996.
 After a string of rough independent recordings in the 1990s, the band signed to Republic and Universal Music Group and released two major label albums, Through the Eyes in 2001 and Endangered Species in 2004.
 Breakups, line-up changes, and internal strife plagued the band for the rest of the decade, though from 2015 to 2017, the band reformed with three of their core members to tour and write music.
 The band released their third studio album, Divided We Fall, in 2016, and a fourth studio album, Vol IV: Because of the Brave in 2019.
 An album of cover songs, Revival, was later released in 2022.
-The band's lineup frequently shifts; lead vocalist Chris Volz is the only constant member.
+The band's lineup frequently shifts, with lead vocalist Chris Volz being the only constant member.

 History

 Formation and early independent releases (1996–2000)

-Flaw was formed in 1996 when lead vocalist Chris Volz answered an ad in a local paper placed by guitarist Jason Daunt, looking for a lead vocalist for a band.
+Flaw was formed in 1996 when lead vocalist Chris Volz answered an ad in a local paper placed by guitarist Jason Daunt, who was looking for a lead vocalist for his band.
 Volz met with Daunt shortly after, with Volz bringing a demo tape containing some examples of his recorded vocals.
-The meeting went well, with the two starting the writing process for Flaw material that night, and completing their first song, "Inner Strength", the next day.
-The band's rhythm section progressed through several line-ups but solidified with the addition of bassist Ryan Jurhs in 1997.
-That same year the band recorded their first release, the independent American Arrogance.
+The meeting went well, with the two starting the writing process for Flaw material that night.
+They completed their first song, "Inner Strength", the next day.

+The band's rhythm section progressed through several lineups but solidified with the addition of bassist Ryan Jurhs in 1997.
+That same year, the band recorded their first release, the independent American Arrogance.
 Because they were low on money, the band ordered everything they needed to record from the Musician's Friend catalog, then returned it using the 30-day return policy.
 Their album gave them the opportunity to open for acts including Fear Factory and Econoline Crush.
 A local radio station, The Fox, broadcast the songs from Flaw's indie disc, giving them further publicity.
-Two more independent releases, 1998's self-titled album Flaw and 2000's Drama EP, were later produced as well, while the band's first stable line-up, including Lance Arny as a second guitarist, and Chris Ballinger on drums, was established in 1999.
+Two more independent releases, 1998's self-titled album Flaw and 2000's Drama EP, were later produced as well, while the band's first stable lineup, including Lance Arny as a second guitarist, and Chris Ballinger on drums, was established in 1999.